Suspence00/letterboxdwatchlistwheel/wiki/User-Guide.md

 Check the **Advanced options** box to reveal more controls:
 *   **Weights:** Increase the "weight" of a movie to make it more likely to win (or harder to eliminate in Knockout mode).
 *   **Colors:** Customize the color of each movie's slice on the wheel.
+*   **Export/Import:** Use **Export or import your wheel** to download a `.wheel` backup or paste one in.
+You can apply saved weights/colors to a newly imported Letterboxd list without re-importing movies, or fully restore movies, selections, and history.

 ## 3. Spinning the Wheel